mgoodnight/py-s3-img-resize/README.md

 # Job Cloud Server

 Quick and easy API to push images to S3 that supports resizing and keeping copies of original images and all done in-memory.
+If only

 ## Usage
 `pip install -r requirements.txt`